shankalpaLamichhane/tech-vabisya-blog-GO-React-Postgres-/README.md

 ![](tech-vabisya/client/public/images/preview/two.png)

 **Preview Three (Admin Panel)**
-You can add,update,view blog posts detail with image customizable description ( react-quill used for this )
+You can add,update,view blog posts detail with image and customizable description ( react-quill used for this )

 ![](tech-vabisya/client/public/images/preview/three.png)